adarsh9780/easyvenv/README.md

 ### Easy Way To Make and Manage Python3 Virtual Environments
 #### NAME
-easyvenv.sh - Shell script to create a python3 virtual environment
+easyvenv.sh - A lightweight yet reliable and efficient replacement for `virtualenv`.

+#### USAGE
+easyvenv [-[SCRIPT OPTIONS] --[VENV OPTIONS]]
+- 1. CREATE: `easyvenv -create <project_name>`
+- 2. LIST: `easyvenv -list`
+- 3. REMOVE: `easyvenv -remove <project_name>`

 #### HOW TO USE
-- Download the script at any location
+- 1. Download the script at any location
-- From the same location, run `bash easyvenv.sh`
+- 2. From the same location, run `bash easyvenv.sh -create <project_name>`
-- It will ask for `project_name`, enter the name and you are good to go
-- Additionaly you can pass some optional arguments as `bash easyvenv.sh [OPTIONS]`
+- 3. Additionaly, you can pass some optional arguments as `bash easyvenv.sh [OPTIONS]`
+- 4. (OPTIONAL), place the script in $HOME/bin or $HOME/local/bin and give the script executable permissions.
+Add $HOME/bin or $HOME/local/bin to $PATH.
+Once done, script can be accessed from anywhere

 #### DESCRIPTION
-easyvenv.sh is a shell script to create python3 virtual environments(venvs).The idea behind this tool is to create venvs and setting up the shortcuts in one go.
-The script uses python3's default virtual environment manager called `venv`.
-The biggest advantage of this script would be its ability to store all venvs in one place.
-Another thing is you don't have to install any other library/tools for your project thus, keeping your environment clean.
-If anything goes wrong with your project environment you will know where you should look.
+easyvenv.sh is a bash script to create python3 virtual environments(venvs).
+This single tool can create, list and remove virtual environments.
+The design of the tool enforces some design choices on the user; all virtual environments would be stored in a same location no matter where the actual project is stored.
+This helps user on focusing just the project rather than managing virtual environment for different project

 #### ACTIVATE
-If this is first instance, first restart the terminal or `source ~/.bashrc`.
-Then `source $<project_name>` to activate the environment. `project_name` would be asked once the script is run(this feature may change in future), so make sure you don't specify complete path, instead just pass the project name.
-To deactivate the environment, simply run `deactivate`.
-If this is not your first time activating the environment, simply run `source $<project_name>`
+After creating the venv, run `source ~/.bashrc` (this is one time step).
+Once done, run `source $project_name` to activate the environment.
+Run `deactivate` to exit out from the environment

 #### REQUISITES
 python3 should be installed, use `python3 --version` to check if it is installed. pip3 should be installed, use `pip3 --version` to check if it is installed